aary/VariantType/README.md

 implementations are in the other .cpp files in the /src directory.
 To run the unit tests type in ``make test``.

-Note: Another variant type implemented with some template metaprogramming is under development and is placed in the `template_metaprogrammed_variant` folder.
-This will be further developed on the templates branch
+Note: Development for this repository is not continuing at the moment on the master branch as I am exploring another way to go about acheiving variance with template metaprogramming.
+Run
+``git checkout templated``
+For more details

 By Aaryaman Sagar (rmn100@gmail.com)